Ron Powers: Personal life

 In 2017, Powers published No One Cares About Crazy People, chronicling his sons' schizophrenia, and the family's experience of dealing with the American mental health system.

 In addition to writing, Powers has taught nonfiction for the Bread Loaf Writers' Conference, the Salzburg Seminar in Salzburg, Austria, and at Middlebury College in Middlebury, Vermont.

-Powers is married to Honoree Fleming, Ph.D., and is father to two sons; one of whom died in 2005.
-He currently resides in Castleton, Vermont.
+Powers was married to Honoree Fleming, Ph.D., and is father to two sons, one of whom died in 2005.
+Dr. Fleming was murdered on October 5, 2023, near the couple's home in Castleton, Vermont.